 Hunting License and Tags

 If you’re hunting on public land, this isn’t a problem, but if you’re going to a ranch or private property, make sure you have the owner’s permission.
-Unless it’s a close friend of yours, it can even be a good idea to get this permission in writing and carry it with you, especially if you’re taking a firearm.
+Unless it’s owned by one of your hunting buddies, it can even be a good idea to get this permission in writing and carry it with you, especially if you’re taking a firearm.

 Check your batteries